Kindred of the East: Reception

-Critics generally liked the game's artwork and presentation, with Casus Belli calling it a beautiul and well-designed book, and Dosdediez calling it visually above average for the publisher.
+Critics generally liked the game's artwork and presentation, with Casus Belli calling it a beautiful and well-designed book, and Dosdediez calling it visually above average for the publisher.
 The layout, lettering, and printing were also generally well received, although Poltergeist criticized its use of black text on dark backgrounds, making reading at times tiring.
 The illustrations were well received and considered to match the standards set by previous World of Darkness games, and were described by Dragão Brasil as "exceptional"; Poltergeist also liked the cover art for making the game stand out.

 The portrayal of Asia and Asian people in the game saw mixed responses.
 Sci-Fi Universe and SF Site called the game well researched and fascinating, the latter finding it a good platform for exploring Asian cultures and themes of Westernization, while Casus Belli found the descriptions of Asia lacking, and Poltergeist found it absurd to even attempt to describe China and major religions in only a few pages.
 Dosdediez thought it was nice to finally see coverage of Asia in World of Darkness, but found its use of stereotypes excessive, saying that if a White Wolf Publishing book set in Spain does not feature an entire cast of bullfighters, it makes little sense that meditative and spiritual martial artists would be so prevalent in Kindred of the East.
 Poltergeist similarly criticized the portrayal of Asian characters as excessively xenophobic, and TheGamer, describing the kuei-jin as stereotypical, wrote in 2019 that unless they were reworked, they did not expect the kuei-jin to return to the series.